-There were various comments that related to implementation, the economy or labor force, multiple transportation modes, or the VISION 2050 presentation, process, and analyses.
+There were various comments that related to implementation; the economy or labor force; multiple transportation modes; or the VISION 2050 presentation, process, and analyses.
 Numerous comments indicated a need to explain how VISION 2050 would be implemented, including how investments would be funded and who would be responsible for implementation.
 There were also many participants expressing concern that current revenue sources would not be adequate to fund the improvements proposed in Alternatives I and II, some suggesting specific measures or revenue sources that could be considered to provide funding.
 Related to the investment levels and funding, a common theme among participants was to place an emphasis on the indirect economic benefits of Alternatives I and II, which involve quality of life improvements that are difficult to monetize but provide benefits that can offset the additional proposed investment.
-Various suggestions were also made for how to improve the VISION 2050 process, including suggestions for ways to present information and additional analyses to consider.
+Various suggestions were also Regarding separating bicycles from motor vehicle traffic, 69% indicated it is very important and only 3% indicated it is not important.